jakebobu/random-plains-class/index.md

 <sub>Change over time: 2019 and 1984 model outputs show the decrease in cultivated crops (yellow).</sub>

 I designed this repo to collaboratively address an applied research question in northeastern Colorado.
 Yet, others can use the repo to replicate this process with minor adaptions in locations with NLCD coverage, such as Arizona's Sonoran Desert or Tennessee's Great Smokey Mountains.
 Moreover, this repo provides an illustrative model of integrating diverse geospatial libraries in python/bash.
-I built this repo by drawing inspiration and elements from other public projects, so please adapt and share.
+I built this repo by drawing [inspiration](http://devseed.com/sat-ml-training/Randomforest_cropmapping-with_GEE) and [elements](https://georasters.readthedocs.io/en/latest/) from [other](https://imbalanced-learn.org/stable/references/generated/imblearn.under_sampling.NeighbourhoodCleaningRule.html) [public](https://emapr.github.io/LT-GEE/api.html#buildsrcollection) [resources](https://opensourceoptions.com/blog/python-geographic-object-based-image-analysis-geobia/), so please adapt and share.
 Our research team is already starting to modify this repo to train against new classification systems in East Africa's rangelands.
 Thus, check back in for updates on our next adventure in East Africa!

 <img src="data/bands.png" width="700"/><br>
 <sub>Satellite imagery inputs</sub>

 <img src="data/full_process.png" width="700"/><br>
-<sub>Flow chart of repo</sub>
+<sub>Flow chart of model development</sub>

 <img src="data/performance.png" width="700"/><br>